rameshpokharel21/PetStore/README.md

+5/5: Adding Generic type for GetProductByName() method.
+Needs improvement: 1.
+Finding prodcut by name depends on null return type
+   2. I am adding DogLeash and CatFood separately it should be polymorphic based on generic type defined.

+5/5: Using JsonSerializer Deserialize() mehtod for product input form user and catching JsonException for structural validation.
+Adding FluentValidation package for CatFoodValidator and DogLeashValidator classes for business logic validation.
+Displaying validation errors to the console.(there is code duplication in validators)

+5/2: Using IServiceProvider of       Microsoft.Extensions.DependencyInjection for Exercise 7

+4/29: Refactoring for Exercise 6

 4/24: 	Added DecimalExtensions class for static and extension 	methods. and used those for option 2 in Program class.
 	Refactored main class(Program.cs) creating some methods.
 	Added option 8 showing all products and 10 showing out-of-		stock products.
 Also changed option 3 to 9 to show instock products.